-If exhibit is a poster is should be on 14" x 22" poster board.
-If a threering binder is used it should be 8 1/2" x 11" x 1".
-Video exhibits should be less than 5 minutes in length and be able to be played on a PC using Windows Media Player, Real Player, or QuickTime Player.
+Department C - Section 240 Age: 10 and over If the exhibit is a poster is should be on a 14 inch x 22 inch poster board.
+If a three-ring binder is used it should be 8.5 inches x 11 inches.
+Folders with or without fasteners should NOT be used and entries will be lowered a ribbon placing.
+Video exhibits should be less than five minutes in length and be able to be played on a PC using Windows Media Player, Real Player, or QuickTime Player.
+Do NOT include the Shopping in Style Fashion Show Written Report with Narration Form SF-1184 in any exhibits.

-11. Best Buy for Your Buck - (Ages 9-13 before January 1st of the current year).
+\1.
+Best Buy for Your Buck - (Ages 8-13 before January 1st of the current year).
 Provide details of the best buy you made for your buck this year.
-Consider building the ultimate wardrobe by adding to this entry each year by dividing it into Year 1, Year 2, Year 3, etc. Put the story in a binder or video, no posters please (see general information above).
+Consider building the ultimate wardrobe by adding to this entry each year by dividing it into Year 1, Year 2, Year 3, etc. Put the story in a three-ring binder or video, no posters please (see general information above).
 Do not include the Shopping In Style Fashion Show Information Sheet in your entry in this class.
 Although both entries do share some information, there are differences in content and format for this class.